To Get the Best Price, This Is When to Book Your Flight

 Set an alert to track prices

-Flight search sites like Google Flights and Kayak have a price-tracking tool, which allows users to set an alert for when the price changes on a route of interest.
+Flight search sites like Google Flights and Kayak have a price-tracking tool that allows users to set an alert for when the price changes on a route of interest.
 This is a great option for stalking your flight for the best price.

 Lock in a flight deal for 24 hours